GiovanniGuadagnucci/PokeCoinBxblue/README.md

 - migrate the database to mongodb when rails 7 becomes compatible, in order to increase the flexibility of the app

+- create jobs and action cable to update the info on home page

 - create an api version for third-party consumption, preferably in graphql (because this technology is amazing)

 - change the front end to a more interesting framework like react or vue, or at least implement hotwire and turbolink